How to clear green pond water

 What causes green water?

-Spores are probably airborne, but any body of water can turn green if there are sufficient light and nutrients.
-In the garden pond it is caused by open water being exposed to sunlight, and will be most prolific in hot weather with prolonged hours of daylight, and lots of nutrients like nitrates and phosphates from fish.
+Green algae spores are probably airborne, but any body of water can turn green if there are sufficient light and nutrients.
+In the garden pond it is caused by open water being exposed to sunlight, and will be most prolific in hot weather with prolonged hours of daylight, and lots of nutrients like nitrates and phosphates from fish waste.

 Is green water harmful to fish?

-A little algae can be good for fish colouration and overall health.
+A little green algae can be good for fish colouration and overall health.
 It can also help to disguise them from predators.
-But too much green water on a brightly lit day can produce too much oxygen, resulting in deadly embolisms on the fish.
+But too much green water in a fish pond on a brightly lit day can produce too much oxygen, resulting in deadly embolisms on the fish.
 Predators not being able to see the fish also means that you can’t see them either, so it’s difficult to do a headcount and make sure that they’re all there and healthy.

 How can I clear Green water?